volumio/platform-rk3399/README.md

 # PLATFORM-RK3399
 ## Prerequisites for building with Armbian for Volumio platform files

--x86_64 or aarch64 machine with at least 2GB of memory and >= 35GB of disk space for a virtual machine, WSL2, container or bare metal installation
+- x86_64 or aarch64 machine with at least 2GB of memory and >= 35GB of disk space for a virtual machine, WSL2, container or bare metal installation.
--Ubuntu Jammy 22.04.x amd64 for native building -Superuser rights (configured sudo or root access).
+- Ubuntu Jammy 22.04.x amd64 for native building.
+- Superuser rights (configured sudo or root access).
--Make sure all your system components are up-to-date.
+- Make sure all your system components are up-to-date.

 ## How to build the Armbian kernel and u-boot for Volumio?